 f) Some level of transient over voltages

-Higher power units of DVR can be built by paralleling number of slave units to a master one up to 10 or more units.
-The following are the features of Typical Modern DVR to address the Voltage Variation Problems.
+Higher power units of DVR can be built by paralleling number of slave units to a master, from one to more than 10 units.
+The following are the features of Typical modern DVR to address the Voltage Variation Problems.

 a.
 No battery or alternative energy storage is required, minimizing the maintenance cost and increasing the reliability